Fair Divorce Settlement When a Partner Attempts to Hide Assets

 - Agree on a single independent expert to value the business.

 - Appoint two experts – yours and your former spouse’s – to value the business.

 How do you choose the right legal firm for you?

-Look for a practice which deals regularly with divorce cases involving businesses, particularly where there is a high value to the businesses involved.
+Look for a practice that deals regularly with divorce cases involving businesses, particularly where there is a high value to the businesses involved.

-Our friendly and approachable team are specialists in high-end divorce and as a commercial practice we have particular insight into business accounts and company valuations and have a team of commercial specialists on hand that most other family lawyers do not.
+As a commercial practice, we understand business accounts and company valuations and have a team of commercial specialists on hand that most other divorce and family law solicitors do not.

 For more information and to arrange a free initial meeting, call 01792 450010 or email [email protected]